-If you have a problem with flooding, please ensure that you contact the most appropriate body to deal with the issue.
+If you have a problem with flooding, please contact the most appropriate organisation to deal with the issue.

 - Blocked highway drains and gullies – Please contact Worcestershire County Council

 - Blocked Road Culverts – Please contact Worcestershire County Council